ommist/starting-meditation/omm.md

 - Level 7: Learn supporting practices.
 Goal: you've mastered breathing exercises that help steady your mind.

 ### Now you are ready to meditate.
 Float on guru.
 Namaste.

+###### This is a modified version of the opinionated, minimalistic how-to guide for meditation started by [Mattis @ Lightly.io](https://github.com/lightly-io/starting-meditation).
+Both the original version, and this version are published under the [Creative Commons 4.0 Share Alike license](https://creativecommons.org/licenses/by-sa/4.0/).